Cash Buyer. No Block Restrictions.

 High-rise blocks do create additional considerations: construction type, fire safety, cladding, service charge levels, all of which we assess before making an offer.
 Many lenders will not lend on high-rise ex-council blocks above a certain floor, which limits the buyer pool.
 We can buy where lenders will not lend.

-A short lease alongside ex-local authority status is a combination we buy regularly.
+A short lease alongside ex-council status is a combination we buy regularly.
 We assess both factors and make a single offer that reflects the whole picture.
 You do not need to extend the lease before selling to us.

 Get a Cash Offer for Your Ex-Council Flat